alu99/social-media-trend-graphs/README.md

 * Grouped by days:
 ![image](https://user-images.githubusercontent.com/13570258/63402679-44f0d000-c3aa-11e9-925f-43819cba314e.png)

-* Grouped by weeks (this is the most readable option):
+* Grouped by weeks (this is the most readable option).
+As you can see, the number of posts containing "Maryland" spiked in mid-March when they played Belmont and LSU in the NCAA tournament:
 ![image](https://user-images.githubusercontent.com/13570258/63402940-4078e700-c3ab-11e9-88f3-8d46e5136952.png)

 * Grouped by months: